xl33zy/tasks/README.md

 Problem 6 - You are given numbers “a” and “n”, write the function that returns “a^n”.
-How solved - through recursion to get temporary value, which will be used in multiplying to get a power result Problem 7 -
+How solved - through recursion to get temporary value, which will be used in multiplying to get a power result Problem 7 - You are given a number “n” and an array of “n” elements, write the program that returns given array in reverse order.
-How solved -
+How solved - through recursion to print every element in reversed order.
 Problem 8 -
 How solved -
 Problem 9 -